-Delingpole: Boris's Conservatives Bow Down to Buzzfeed
+Delingpole: Boris's Conservatives Bow Down to BuzzFeed, Guardian

 But that was back in the bad old days when the Conservatives had long forgotten what it was like to be Conservative on any issue.

 The incoming Boris administration was supposed to mark a clean break from that benighted era.
-Pass the sickbag tweets like this – courtesy of former Tory MP Eric Pickles – suggest that it is far from over:
+Pass-the-sickbag tweets like this — courtesy of former Tory MP Eric Pickles — suggest that it is far from over:

 Had Daniel attended the conference to confront racists and extremism he might be justified in attending.
 Unfortunately, his presence has only brought them comfort.
 He has let fellow @Conservatives down https://t.co/a0uaQi2Z1t